Must Have Baby Items

 All-in-one cribs are another convenient nursery furniture solution.
 These designs typically include a standard bed as well as an attached changing table with shelves or drawers.

-Your baby’s bedding should be soft, safe and properly fitted.
+Your baby’s bedding should be soft and properly fitted.
 Fabrics such as cotton are breathable and help prevent your little one from getting too hot during the night.
-You also need to ensure that the sheet fits securely around the corners of the mattress and that there is no excess material.

 Helpful-to-Have Newborn Essentials